Twenty years’ experience as a theater professional.

 A sharp manager might create financially sound budgets and search out low-cost sources of materials, costumes, or props.
 An experienced writer might assemble attractive proposals or promotional materials.
 But it takes a producer or manager skilled in the unique business of theater to also understand the creative skills and personalities involved in the artistic process, and to successfully interact with the talent, board and administrators, funders, press, and audience.
 This producer or manager will promote both the art and business of theater so performances can be what they truly should—both entertaining and provocative—for everybody involved.

 On the artistic side, a competent and considerate director will work within budgetary constraints while still providing the highest quality and visually stunning work possible.
 A considerate director will also respect the time, talents, and effort of the other members of the artistic team and staff, the production crew, and the producers and managers of the theater.
 A savvy and creative theatrical artist will provide focus and organization, and will support understanding and good communication among all members of the theater staff and board.

-Whether as producer, director, or consultant, Darren Farrington offers these skills and direction to all theaters, producers, and performing arts centers from community start-ups and school clubs to professional companies, as well as to other arts organizations.
+Whether as producer, content creator, or consultant, Darren Farrington offers these skills and direction to all theaters, producers, and performing arts centers from community start-ups and school clubs to professional companies, as well as to other arts organizations.